 What is Fennel?

-How to cut a fennel bulb
+How to Cut a Fennel Bulb

-- Place the fennel bulb on a cutting board
+- Place the fennel bulb on a cutting board.

-- Cut fennel in half
+- Cut the fennel in half.

-- Remove the core by cutting it with a knife (optional)
+- Remove the core by cutting it with a knife. (optional)

-- Slice, dice, or chop depending on your recipe
+- Slice, dice, or chop, depending on your recipe.

 How to Braise Fennel

-Cook until the fennel is caramelized
+Cook on medium to medium-high heat until the fennel is caramelized.

-Add orange juice, white wine and dried fruit
+Add orange juice, white wine, and dried fruit.

-Simmer until tender about 45 minutes.
+Simmer until tender, about 45 minutes.

 Other Fennel Recipes